Lost And Found

 There was a lull in the movement and Sam stopped locking eyes with Teal'c.
 For just a moment he gazed at her and she saw confusion.
-Then he grinned ferally and Sam felt her lips stretch in a mirror image.
+With a feral grin and a shake of his head he shook it off and moved to attack.
+Sam felt her lips stretch in a mirror image.
 Movement resumed and it went faster, faster, and faster!
 It finally ended when Sam swept Teal'c's legs out from under him and she held the blunt end of the practice staff to his neck.
 Teal'c craftily landed in such a way that his practice staff had the dummy firing end pointed at Major Carter's midriff.
-Even though his experience enabled him to bring the bout to a draw he couldn't keep the surprise off of his face.
+Even though his experience enabled him to bring the bout to a draw he couldn't keep the surprise off his face.

 "So, no one won the betting pool that day Mr. Quinn?" the General smirked.